Skip to Content

 • Surgical correction for spinal stenosis and ruptured disc

-Post-traumatic spasticity
+Post-traumatic spinal spasticity

 After a spinal cord injury, involuntary contractions of the muscles of the legs, trunk, and arms can occur.
 To treat spasticity, surgical options are available if oral medications do not work.
 Treatments include: